marionlamoureux/iceberg_lab/README.md

 ![CreateKafkaTable.png](./images/CreateKafkaTable.png)

 Configure the Kafka Table using the details below, do this for all three tables corresponding to your kafka topics, airports, countries and routes.
-Table Name: <tablename>
+Table Name: tablename
-Kafka Cluster: <select the Kafka data source you created previously>.
+Kafka Cluster:select the Kafka data source you created previously
 Data Format: JSON.
-Topic Name: <select the topic created in Schema Registry>.
+Topic Name: select the topic created in Schema Registry

 ![KafkaTableConfig.png](./images/KafkaTableConfig.png)